School of Performing and Visual Arts

 Rarely.
 We prefer to use our scholarship money to benefit the greatest number of majors.
 Scholarships average about $500 per academic year.
 If you are not awarded a scholarship the first time you apply, you are able to reapply each year.

-There is no cost, for either the campus audition or the online audition.
+There is no cost, for either the on-campus audition or the online audition.

 We rarely offer full scholarships.
 Instead, we prefer to offer scholarship monies to benefit and invest in as many of our dance majors as possible.
-The scholarships range from $150 - $3300 per academic year and are awarded based on academic excellence, service to the program, and potential in the dance program.
+The scholarships range from $150 - $3300 per academic year and are awarded based on academic excellence, service to the program, and need.
 Students have the opportunity to apply for scholarships funds each year.
 The receipt of a scholarship is designated for one year, and students reapply each year.
 We send reminders to students about the due dates for scholarships and encourage all qualified majors to submit applications for consideration.

 Please do not hesitate to contact us if you have any further questions.
 You may contact Sandra%20Whittington, the administrative specialist who oversees dance auditions.
 We look forward to meeting you and are excited about the possibility of you joining our dance family!